abhiint16/Documentation/README.md

 HomeFragment is the place where you can get latest Tests, Results etc. It's also the connecting point of **cumulative analysis** and **nLeanCorner**.

-Below is the screens, you can navigate to from HomeFragment.
+Below are the screens, you can navigate to from HomeFragment.

 ![image](https://i.imgur.com/0aTND3j.png)